Skip to main content

 Shader Modules

-module) that allows you build modular shaders.
-The system is built around a shader "assembler", and addresses the lack of a module/import system in the GLSL and WGSL languages.
-The shader assembler allows you to import chunks of reusable shader code from separately defined shader fragments into your shader program source code, which allows you to organize your shader code in reusable modules.
+luma.gl provides a shader module system through @luma.gl/shadertools that lets you build modular shaders.
+The system is built around a shader "assembler", and addresses the lack of a module/import system in GLSL and WGSL.
+The shader assembler allows you to import chunks of reusable shader code from separately defined shader fragments into your shader program source code, which lets you organize shader code into reusable modules.

 Usage